September 25th, 2013

 This is a really good, super easy to make, stick-to-your-ribs tomato soup.
 Because the recipe is simple it’s important to use good quality ingredients.
 Find a brand of canned tomatoes that has the best taste or use nicely ripened fresh tomatoes.
 Continue Reading >

 I know everyone always says their brownie recipe is the best, but all I can say is… this is the best brownie recipe I have ever made!
 The texture is cake-like but fudgy and moist.
 It is not too dense and not too fluffy, because we all know that a very fluffy brownie is not much different than a piece of cake.
-I created a tofu mixture to replace the eggs and used a little bit of vinegar the give the brownies some volume.
+I created a tofu mixture to replace the eggs and used a little bit of vinegar to give the brownies some volume.
 These are amazing, give them a try!
 Continue Reading >